algorithmiaio/integrations/Tableau/README.md

 machine learning models developed in-house or provided by independent developers on the Algorithmia.com marketplace.

-For complete details, see the blogpost
-[(coming soon)](https://blog.algorithmia.com) -- but in a nutshell:
+For complete details, see the [blogpost] (https://www.tableau.com/about/blog/2019/7/enrich-data-tableau-machine-learning-using-algorithmia) -- but in a nutshell:

 1. Create a Tableau worksheet and bring in the data you'll be analyzing